Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I can't believe the number of hikers I see who tackle tough trails without using poles.

 Read this for why I absolutely recommend them.

 I've used many brands over the years, and these are the top 2 that I offer for your consideration:

 But the features you get at the higher end are well worth it to your precious knee joints.

 And be sure to shop for women's poles.
 They're designed for our unique skeletal curvatures.

-I'll get right down to it:
+I'll get right down to naming names.